 This whole area everyone speeds.
 Even the 40 zone on Vincent next to Hyde Park, by the time people are going down the hill and passed the speed bumps they are doing 70 in a 40.
-It cross the street every day to get to Hyde Park.
+I cross the street every day to get to Hyde Park.
 Only a matter of time before someone dies here.
-Never seen a cop or speed camera once in this area"
+Never seen a cop or speed camera once in this area

-- I am in favour of installation of these 9 mini roundabouts for safety reasons, provided they are in proportion to the width of all intersecting roads.

-For the roundabout itself could it please be either:
+I am in favour of installation of these 9 mini roundabouts for safety reasons, provided they are in proportion to the width of all intersecting roads.
+For the roundabout itself could it please be either

 1. Paved with red brick pavers or 'faux' scored red brick pavers, which is in keeping with the neighbourhood.
-Please do not use any light/reflective surfaces for the roundabout itself which will dramatically increase glare for motorists, cyclists and pedestrians alike. - surfaces for the councatous men terms are sentenced.
+Please do not use any light/reflective surfaces for the roundabout itself which will dramatically increase glare for motorists, cyclists and pedestrians alike OR

-OR

 2. If any vegetation is planned for the centre of these mini roundabouts, could it please only be a water wise ground cover, no higher than 30 cm?
 If taller vegetation is being considered, this could become a visual traffic hazard down the track.

-It would be fantastic if the speed limit could also be reduced to 40 kmh throughout the pilot program zone, thank you.
+It would be fantastic if the speed limit could also be reduced to 40 kmh throughout the pilot program zone, thank you

-undabouts on Hyde and Ethel St, however, I don't agree on Norfolk.
+I concur with the mini-roundabouts on Hyde and Ethel St, however, I don't agree on Norfolk.
 Norfolk has enough delineation as a more major road.
 If anything is required in Norfolk, some line marking.

-I have witheased interaction between bikes and cars on Hyde and Ethel, as it is quite stop start.
-As a cyclist on Norfolk, I feel much safer, as it is much clearer who has night of way, and there is less start stop.
+I have witnessed interaction between bikes and cars on Hyde and Ethel, as it is quite stop start.
+As a cyclist on Norfolk, I feel much safer, as it is much clearer who has right of way, and there is less start stop

-I would be reluctant to see the priority of Norfolk Street changed."
+I would be reluctant to see the priority of Norfolk Street changed.

-It seems that City of Vincent is embarking on traffic management solutions in an ad hoc manner without a clear and holistic traffic plan for North Perth and It seems that City of Vincent is embarking on traffic management solutions in an ad nor manner without a clear and holisists traffic plan for North Perth and how to manage the flow of cars but also, crucially, providing for the safety of pedestrians and cyclists.
-The mini roundabouts pilot project is another example of a project that is looking at one part of the issue only instead of the overall issue of increasing cars travelling at speed throughout North Perth.
-Suggest a traffic study is conducted for the area bounded by Charles St, Vincent St, William St and Angove StBurt St. The recent and planned modifications to stop all right turning traffic out of Chelmstord, Grosvenor, Raglan and View streets mean that it's not possible to turn right onto Fitzgerald St between Angove Stand Bulwer St. forcing more cars to travel on the local roads to get to a post where they can turn right.
+It seems that City of Vincent is embarking on traffic management solutions in an ad hoc manner without a clear and holistic traffic plan for North Perth and how to manage the flow of cars but also, crucially, providing for the safety of pedestrians and cyclists.
+The mini roundabouts pilot project is another example of a project that is looking at one part of the issue only instead of the overall issue of increasing cars travelling at speed throughout North Perth Suggest a traffic study is conducted for the area bounded by Charles St, Vincent St, William St and Angove St/Burt St. The recent and planned modifications to stop all right turning traffic out of Chelmsford, Grosvenor, Raglan and View streets mean that it's not possible to turn right onto Fitzgerald St between Angove Stand Bulwer St- forcing more cars to travel on the local roads to get to a post where they can turn right.
 Suggest considering traffic lights at Alma St or Raglan to provide for safe turning of cars and cyclists onto Fitzgerald and a dedicated crossing point for pedestrians.
-Also suggest funnelling traffic down Charles St and narrowing Fitzgerald St, similar to Scarborough beach road in Mt Hawithom.
+Also suggest funnelling traffic down Charles St and narrowing Fitzgerald St, similar to Scarborough beach road in Mt Hawthorn